raspberrypilearning/cd-intermediate-wearables-sushi/en/step_1.md

 These Sushi Cards will show you how to use wearable, programmable LEDs and how to control them with code.

 **WARNING**: this project involves bright flashing lights!
-It may not be suitable if there are sufferers of epilepsy present.
+It may not be suitable if there are people who have epilepsy present.

 ### What you will make